-Fewer than 1 in 3 Americans said they wouldn’t skip paying their bills if there was a gap in their income, but the first monthly expenses on the chopping block for everyone else were video streaming services (44%), music streaming services (36%), gym memberships (31%), and subscription boxes (30%).
+Fewer than 1 in 3 Americans said they wouldn’t skip paying their bills if there was a gap in their income.
+The first monthly expenses on the chopping block were video streaming services (44%), music streaming services (36%), gym memberships (31%), and subscription boxes (30%).

 Meanwhile, 15% of people indicated they would stop making monthly credit card payments, followed by nearly as many who would stop paying their student loans (13%) and cellphone bill (11%).
 Only a small population of people would go so far as to stop paying for their car (5%), electricity (4%), home (3%), and water (3%).

 In almost every scenario, millennials were more likely than older generations to avoid certain expenses, except cell phone bills (tied with Gen Xers), food delivery services (baby boomers), credit card payments (Gen Xers), and water bills (baby boomers).
 Once again, economic pressures have given Millennials a strong sense of frugality and financial responsibility.

 So what’s the best approach to reducing your expenses?
 The experts agree that those pesky subscriptions should be first to go.
 Maureen Milliken of debt.org specifically mentions this as one of the best ways of reducing your outgoings.